 - Eurodyssée is a programme created by the Assembly of European Regions.
 It offers to young graduated aged between 18 and 30 years old the possibility to undertake a traineeship in Europe.
 The BIJ is in charge of the Walloon part of the programme.
 Actiris, the Brussels Employment Public Service, is responsible for young people living in Brussels.

 Forem, the Walloon Employment Public Service, offers foreign programmes to young people as well.

 - Forem organises and funds traineeships in foreign countries for young job seekers:

-- in emerging countries (Brazil, Russia, India, China )
+- emerging countries (Brazil, Russia, India and China )

 Actiris International is the international placement service of the Brussels Employment Public Service, Actiris.
 Its main mission is to help young job seekers from Brussels to obtain a position or a traineeship abroad.